metaeducation/ren-c/README.md

 For a list of options, run %make.r with `--help`.

-Though it does not *require* other make tools, it is optional to generate a `makefile` target, or a Visual Studio solution.  %make.r takes parameters like `target: makefile` or `target: vs2017`.
+Though it does not *require* other make tools, it is optional to generate a `makefile` target, since %make.r takes parameters like `target: makefile`.
 But there are several complicating factors related to incremental builds, due to the fact that there's a large amount of C code and header files generated from tables and scans of the source code.
 If you're not familiar with the source and what kinds of changes require rebuilding which parts, you should probably do full builds.

 As a design goal, compiling Ren-C requires [very little beyond ANSI C89][14].
 Attempts to rein in compiler dependencies have been a large amount of work,